pulumi/pulumi/README.md

     $ git clone git@github.com:pulumi/coconut $GOPATH/src/github.com/pulumi/coconut

-Coconut needs to know where to look for its runtime, library, etc.  By default, it will look in `/usr/local/coconut`, however you can override this with the `COCOPATH` variable.
-Normally it's easiest just to create a symlink:

-    $ ln -s $GOPATH/src/github.com/pulumi/coconut /usr/local/coconut

 There is one additional build-time dependency, `golint`, which can be installed using:

     $ go get -u github.com/golang/lint/golint